-\begin{example}[Monotone relations, $\times$] So far all the examples of compact closed categories we have covered (spans, relations, cospans, corelations) have been hypergraph categories.
-Of course, there are compact closed categories where the compact structure does not come from some chosen Frobenius structure.
+\begin{example}[Monotone relations, $\times$] So far all the examples of compact closed categories we have covered (spans, relations, cospans, corelations) also have the structure of hypergraph categories.
+Of course, there are compact closed categories where the compact structure does not come from some chosen Frobenius monoid.
 The category of \emph{monotone relations} is one such example.
-It has pre-ordered sets as objects (that is, sets equipped with a pre-order: a reflexive and transitive binary relation), and, as morphisms $(X,\preceq)\to (Y,\leq)$, relations $R\subseteq X\times Y$ that preserve the order in the following sense: if $(x,y)\in R$ and $x'\preceq x$, $y\leq y'$ then $(x',y')\in R$.
+It has pre-ordered sets as objects (that is, sets equipped with a reflexive and transitive binary relation); its morphisms $(X,\preceq)\to (Y,\leq)$ are relations $R\subseteq X\times Y$ that preserve the order in the following sense: if $(x,y)\in R$ and $x'\preceq x$, $y\leq y'$ then $(x',y')\in R$.
 The composition of monotone relation is the same as the usual composition of relations (recalled in Example~\ref{ex:relational-sem}).
 Since the composition of two monotone relations is monotone, they form a category, with identity on each object $(X,\preceq)$ given by the pre-order relation $\preceq\subseteq X\times X$ itself.